Optimal Delay-Outage Analysis for Noise-Limited Wireless Networks with Caching, Computing, and Communications -- Derivations and Proofs: Delay-Outage Analysis for Scenarios

-Theorems 1, 2, and 3 analytically describe the optimal caching policies for different regimes.\footnote{We note that the provided theorems slightly abuse the notations as $m^*$, $m_1^*$, and $m_2^*$ characterized by them might not be integer.} Based on then, we can have the following theorems, namely, Theorems 4, 5, and 6, which characterize the outage probability as a function of delay requirements and other critical parameters, e.g., $S$ and $M$, for regimes corresponding to those of Theorems 1, 2, and 3, respectively.
-Besides, since the expression derived in Theorem 6 might not provide clear insight, we conduct additional approximation based on Theorem 6 to derive the more insightful expression for the outage probability characterized by Theorem 6, leading to Corollary 6.1.
+Theorems 1, 2, and 3 analytically describe the optimal caching policies for different regimes.\footnote{We note that the provided theorems slightly abuse the notations as $m^*$, $m_1^*$, and $m_2^*$ characterized by them might not be integer.} Based on them, we can have the following theorems, namely, Theorems 4, 5, and 6, which characterize the outage probability as a function of delay requirements and other critical parameters, e.g., $S$ and $M$, for regimes corresponding to those of Theorems 1, 2, and 3, respectively.
+Besides, since the expression derived in Theorem 6 might not provide clear insight, we conduct additional approximations to derive a more insightful expression for the outage probability characterized by Theorem 6, leading to Corollary 6.1.

 {\em Theorem 4:} Let $M\to\infty$ and $S\to\infty$.
 Consider $\gamma<1$.
 Suppose the caching policy is given by Theorem 1.
 Then, the optimal (minimum) achievable outage probability is:

 where

 \begin{proof} See Appendix \ref{app:Thm4}. \end{proof}